Then, an industrial and population boom was in full swing and pollutants often flowed unchecked into lakes, rivers, and bays.

 In the late 1960s and early 1970s, federal and state legislative changes, coupled with the growing complexity of water quality issues, spurred the Commission to take on a broader role in serving our member states’ interests.

-In 1969, NEIWPCC created the New England Regional Wastewater Institute (NERWI), a training school for wastewater treatment plant operators, located on the campus of the Southern Maine Vocational Technical Institute in South Portland, Maine.
+In 1969, NEIWPCC created the New England Regional Wastewater Institute (NERWI), a training school for wastewater treatment plant operators.
+The school was located on the campus of the Southern Maine Vocational Technical Institute in South Portland, Maine.

-The Commission also represents the views of our member states about proposed regulatory changes, using written communications and congressional testimony.
+We also represents the views of our member states about proposed regulatory changes, using written communications and congressional testimony.

-NEIWPCC continues to evolve as we respond to ever changing water issues.
+NEIWPCC continues to evolve as we respond to ever-changing water issues.
 Over the years, we have tapped the region’s considerable expertise, forged new partnerships, and explored fresh sources of funding.
 NEIWPCC remains flexible and adaptive so that we can address emerging issues in an efficient, effective manner and remain at the forefront of water management and protection.